 System administrators typically work in office environments with the following characteristics:

-- Using computers, printers, phones, fax machines and other office equipment
+Using computers, printers, phones, fax machines and other office equipment

-- May have to work evenings or weekends
+Working evenings or weekends

 How to become a system administrator

 Perform a search in your geographic area and determine the minimum education required to qualify for a position as a system administrator.
 Typically, employers prefer a minimum of a bachelor's degree in computer science, information technology or another closely related field.
 Obtain the minimum level of education required for the role.

 System administrator job description example

 The system administrator can research and recommend innovative approaches for system administration tasks.
 Lastly, this position is responsible for responding to IT tickets and providing support to all employees in a timely manner.
 A bachelor's degree in information technology or a similar field is required, along with experience with office hardware, software and end-user assistance.
-Candidates must be able to lift up to 50 pounds.
+Candidates can lift 50 pounds.